TimDeLaBest/Great_Game/README.md

    Please be nice and do not try to vandalize the gaming system in any way, I appreciate that :)

+ File:

+   Pageone.java are the code

+   The file that ends with JAR are the application project

  Recent Updates:

     Jul.25th Version 1.0.5 Update: Adding the Background Color system